lelegard/winkbdlayouts/README.md

 ## Language support and contributions

-At the creation of this project, the only supported layout was the French Apple keyboard, having no other physical keyboard for testing.

 New layouts are welcome as contributions.
 Please post a pull request with your implementation of new layouts.